davydovalexander/davydovalexander.github.io/_pages/about.md

   - /about.html
 ---

-<p style="border-width:3px; border-style:solid; border-color:#0000FF; padding: 1em;">I am joining Rice University in the Department of Mechanical Engineering as an Assistant Professor in July 2025 and I am recruiting graduate students!
-Don't hesitate to reach out if you think your research interests overlap with mine!</p>

-I am a Ph.D. candidate in mechanical engineering at the University of California, Santa Barbara (UCSB) where I am advised by [Francesco Bullo](http://motion.me.ucsb.edu/).
-My research is on modern data-driven engineering problems at the intersection of control, machine learning, and optimization.
-I am broadly interested in robust nonlinear control theory and modern machine learning methods to enable reliable control of complex engineering systems.
-I was awarded the NSF Graduate Research Fellowship in Spring 2021.
+Hello!
+My name is Sasha and I am as assistant professor in the [Department of Mechanical Engineering](https://mech.rice.edu/) at Rice University.
+My research is on modern data-driven engineering problems at the intersection of <b>control, machine learning, and optimization</b>.
+I am broadly interested in robust nonlinear control theory and modern machine learning methods to enable the reliable control of complex engineering systems.
+I am fascinated by systems where classical control methods fail to provide the desired performance and am excited about developing new control strategies for these systems.
+I was awarded my Ph.D. in mechanical engineering at the University of California, Santa Barbara (UCSB) where I was advised by [Francesco Bullo](http://motion.me.ucsb.edu/).
+As a Ph.D. student, I was awarded the NSF Graduate Research Fellowship and the UCSB Chancellor's Fellowship.
 In Spring 2020, I graduated with a B.S. in mechanical engineering and a B.S. in mathematics from the University of Maryland (UMD).
-While at UMD, I worked with [Yancy Diaz-Mercado](https://eng.umd.edu/clark/faculty/900/Yancy-Diaz-Mercado) on multi-robot coverage control and its applications.

 As a Ph.D. student, I interned at Toyota Research Institute.
 While an undergraduate student at UMD, I worked internships at NASA Goddard Space Flight Center, MIT Lincoln Lab, and The Johns Hopkins University Applied Physics Lab.